ctarver/ILC-DPD-WARP/README.md

 To judge the progress at each iteration, I took the norm of the error vector (actual PA output - desired PA output).

+## How to use this code
+To use the code, clone this repo or download the zip.
+Open the main.m.
+If you don't have a WARP board, you can change the `PA_board` variable to be `none.` This will use a 7th order parallel hammerstein PA model that is based off of a WARP board.
+The results with the PA model are extremely good (too good).

+To try the different ILC methods, change the `type` variable to `linear` or `instantaneous_gain`.

 ## Results
 The algorithm seemed to work pretty well.